0artyom0/library/README.md

 Through the REST API, it is possible to add, delete and edit published books names and their author or authors.
 And also possible to add a new publicator.
-With more details about REST API you can see in api_documentation.docs documentation file.
+With more details about REST API you can see in "api_documentation.docs" documentation file.
+For requests testing you can use the file "library_collection.json"

 Technologies used are: Laravel, Php, Bootstrap, Javascript, jQuery, Ajax